 LoadRunner Cloud waits for all Vusers to be provisioned before running the test.
 If some Vusers were not provisioned after the default waiting period, it starts running the test if at least 95% of the Vusers were successfully provisioned.
-For further information, open a support ticket.
+For further information, submit a service request.

 To run the test: